multiversx/mx-docs/docs/developers/setup-local-testnet.md

 mxpy localnet new
 ```

-In order to build the **node** or the **proxy** from local source code (instead of fetching the source code from a remote archive), you can use the `resolution = local` option in `localnet.toml`.
+In order to build the **node** or the **proxy** from local source code (instead of fetching the source code from a remote archive), you can set `resolution = local` in `localnet.toml`.
 For example, let's build both the node and the proxy from local source code:

 ```
 [software.mx_chain_go]